Botmock/botmock-bot-framework-export/README.md

 - `mv ./sample.env ./env` and edit `.env` to contain your token and project ids
 - `npm start`

-`./output` should be generated in your project root.
+`./output` should be generated in your project root, containing a `.lg` file and numerous `.json` files representing cards.